How to account for VAT on services when a vehicle, ship or aircraft is provided, together with a driver or crew for the

 Whether your customer is ‘in business’ is a wide test and is not confined to customers within the UK or the EU, but anywhere in the world, nor is it confined to customers that are VAT-registered.

 A more detailed explanation and examples of when a customer is, or is not ‘in business’, and suggestions for evidence to be held can be found in VAT Notice 741A: place of supply of services.

 Freight transport and related services fall under the ‘general rule’ when supplied to customers ‘in business’.
 The general rule is that the place of supply of services to a person who’s ‘in business’ is the place where the customer belongs for the purposes of receiving your supply.

-But the place of supply of these services that would have a place of supply in the UK under the general rule, but which take place wholly outside the EU, is treated as taking place where performed.
+But the place of supply of these services that would have a place of supply in the UK under the general rule, but which take place wholly outside the UK and EU, is treated as taking place where performed.

 For example a customer is ‘in business’ in:

 - France - the goods move within France, so the place of supply of freight transport and related service is France

 - Australia - the goods move from Australia to the UK with related transport services undertaken in France, so the place of supply of freight transport and related service is Australia

 - UK - the goods move from Canada to China, so the place of supply of freight transport and related service is Canada, China and international waters or airspace